-Among many others out there, “time blocking” is an approach to organizing your time.1 As the name suggests, it normally involves visual “blocks” that show how you’ve decided to budget your time.
+If you’re looking for a good way to organize your time, “time blocking” can be in incredibly helpful approach.1 As the name suggests, it normally involves visual “blocks” that show how you’ve decided to budget your time.

 That’s what I did in Google Calendar for a good while.
-But I found two downsides to having time blocks in Google Calendar and tasks for those blocks in Todoist:
+But I found two downsides to having time blocks in Google Calendar while keeping my tasks for those blocks in Todoist:

 - I had time blocks on my Google Calendar that didn’t reflect well what was in my Todoist task list.
 Often, that meant I had too much to do for the time I’d allotted.

-- I would find myself doing duplicate work to show on my Google Calendar what I already had in my Todoist task list.
-That helped with the overcommitment.
-But it also meant I was managing my system when I could be doing what I wanted to get done.
+- I found myself doing duplicate work to show on Google Calendar what I already had in Todoist.
+That helped with the over commitment.
+But it also required time managing the system that could have been spent doing what needed to get done.

-If you don’t already use Todoist, try the premium version for 2 months for free.
+(If you don’t already use Todoist, you can try the premium version for 2 months for free.)

 Then, in Todoist’s guide for setting up a Google Calendar integration,

-- For step 7.3, choose to have tasks you create on Google Calendar go to your Todoist Inbox.
-Google Calendar won’t know all the projects you have in Todoist.
+- For step 8.3, choose to have tasks you create on Google Calendar go to your Todoist Inbox.
+Google Calendar won’t know what projects you have in Todoist.
 So, it’s easiest just to send tasks created in Google Calendar to the Todoist Inbox and sort them into projects from there.
-But you can ignore this feature and add your tasks in Todoist only.
+That said, you can ignore this feature and add your tasks in Todoist only.
 If you do so, you get the added benefit that, whenever a Todoist task appears in Google Calendar, it will have a link back to that task in Todoist (on the words “View source” at the bottom of the calendar event).
-That makes it even easier to reference and complete the task from your Google Calendar.
+That link makes it even easier to reference, modify, or complete the task from your Google Calendar.